 This is a short timeline, high volume job where the ability to multi-task and prioritize while being thorough and rigorous are necessary.
 The candidate must be proficient in statistics and programming and able to understand and learn new biological concepts.
 Must build and foster relationships with research unit scientists.
 There is no management of people in this role.
 ROLE RESPONSIBILITIES

-- Effectively present statistical analyses in reports and presentations.
+- Effectively do and present statistical analyses in reports and presentations.

 - Ensure rigorous approaches are taken to ensure good practices are followed.

 - Become a core member of scientific teams with impact on strategy.